All Products

 servicePort: 80

-The APIG Ingress integrates with Sentinel to provide global, route-level throttling for the gateway cluster.
-This limits the maximum number of requests per second (RPS) for a specific route across the entire cluster.
+APIG Ingress integrates with Sentinel to provide global, route-level rate limiting for the gateway cluster.
+This feature limits the maximum number of requests per second for a route across the entire cluster.

 Note